dagnall53/MarineMultiDisplay/README.md

 This works most logically with my default Vconfig.txt file.
 I have seen some issues with Simulate crashing the display very badly:(needed reinstall of code).
 But I think this has been fixed in V4.30

-## AUDIO

-An audio player has been added for experimental use, that plays MP3 from files stored on the SD card /music directory.
-It requires that three resistors are moved on the PCB to activate the audio circuit, and is not recommended unless you are comfortable with soldering and desoldering SMD resistors!
-The audio works, but is mainly used to explore how much - if any - free computation the ESP32 has.
-When playing and also logging data, the audio is noticably disrupted.
-I have semi hidden the audio player in V2 of the software.
-The audio will drop out when extensive computation is occuring.
-Such as when the graphics are updated. - or when the BLE is scanning.
-Giving a good audible indication useful for development debugging.
-If you ty to listen to an audio file while the BLE is in operation, all sound stops for a second at about 3 second intervals.

 =======